univention/guardian/docs/guardian-manual/management-ui.rst

    Link to the "Contexts" page.

+On this page,
+to search for contexts,
-On this page you can search for existing contexts by clicking the :guilabel:`SEARCH` button.
+click the :guilabel:`SEARCH` button.
-The results will be shown below that button.
+The results show up below the button.
+To narrow the search results,
-The search can be narrowed down by selecting a specific app in the *App* box, and a namespace of the selected app in the *Namespace* box.
+select a specific in the *App* drop-down, and a namespace of the selected app in the *Namespace* drop-down.

 .. figure:: /images/management-ui/search_filter_context.png
    :width: 100%